Title: Fit to Die

 As the Flab Five try to discover who was behind the foul deed, they find a second body, causing them to wonder if it’s time to scale back on their sleuthing.
 But the case keeps heating up, and despite his full plate, James and his friends need to cook up a plan to nab a dangerous killer before they all get burned.
 (Goodreads)

 Fit to Die is the second book in the Supper Club Mystery series by Ellery Adams.
+If you want more information, Discover more at My Fitness Hub, you will surely have something that will stick your eyes into.
 This book continues on six months after the first book in the series, Carbs & Cadavers.
 One of the things I love is the succinct introduction of each of the main characters.
 If I had not just finished reading the first book, I would have been sufficiently apprised of the characters and not have had to worry about “missing” something from the first book.

 The book begins (literally) with librarian James Henry (one of the Flab Five dinner club members) breaking his diet yet again by indulging in free goodies at a neighbouring town’s big box store.
 I certainly understand breaking a diet, but I do wish the members of the Flab Five were not so hard on themselves when their dieting plans go off the rails.
 While trying to score some chocolate during this shopping trip, James runs into another member of the dinner club, Lindy.
 While waiting in line, a woman begins plugging her new business, “Witness to Fitness”, that was having its grand opening in Quincy’s Gap the next week.
 Needless to say, Lindy was very interested and subsequently brought it up to the Flab Five.
 Also having a grand opening in Quincy’s Gap was a new ice cream shop, Chilly Willy’s Polar Pagoda.
 Well now, I can certainly see where some friction might occur, with such diverse businesses starting up at the same time in the same block.